reheating pork chops

 Step 3: Bake for up to 15 Minutes

 Microwave has a bad reputation as a meat dryer.
 Reheating with it carries the risk that the meat gets very dry.
-But if you have no other choice, we bring you some tips on how to do it better.
+But if you have no other choice, we bring you some tips on how to warm pork chops using a microwave.

-Step 1: Place the Pork Chops on a Plate and Cover with a Wet Paper
+Step 1: Place Pork Chops on a Plate and Cover with a Wet Paper

-Place the pork on a plate, in one row.
+Place the pork on a microwave safe plate, in one row.
 Don’t put it on top of each other.
-Place a well-moistened paper towel on the pieces of pork.
+Place a damp paper towel on the pieces of pork.

 Step 2: Heat on 50 Percent of Microwave Power